Forecasting Elections from Partial Information Using a Bayesian Model for a Multinomial Sequence of Data: Application on the data from Bihar election

 Not only the winner of an election, but the proposed approach also predicts the final margin of victory, along with a prediction interval, for the winner.
 In \Cref{fig:bihar-prediction-interval}, we present the true margin and the predicted win margin for all the 227 constituencies where correct calls are made.
 Corresponding prediction intervals are also shown in the same plot.
 It can be observed that the predicted margins closely resemble the true margins.

 Overall, it is evident that the method performs really well in terms of calling an election race based on only the counting of votes in different rounds.
 It is imperative to point out that better accuracy can be achieved with more detailed information about different constituencies.
 Especially, information about the sequence in which the counting is carried out, ethnic composition or socio-economic status of people in different areas are necessary to build a more accurate procedure.
 Our proposed method in this paper works with only the multinomial assumption and achieves more than 93\% accuracy in calling the race with the requirement of at least 50\% votes being counted.
 To that end, in order to gain more insight about the accuracy of the method, we rerun the experiment with different values for the minimum requirement of counting.
-The number of constituencies with correct call, incorrect call and no call are displayed against the minimum requirement in \Cref{fig:bihar-minimum-requirement}.
-We see that the method achieves 90\% accuracy (216 out of 243) even when only 30\% votes are counted.
+The number of constituencies with correct call, incorrect call and no call are displayed against the minimum requirement in \Cref{tab:bihar-minimum-requirement}.
+We see that the method achieves 90\% accuracy (215 out of 243) even when only 30\% votes are counted.
+For minimum counting of 60\% or more votes, the results do not improve substantially, except for the fact that no call can be made in more number of constituencies.